RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Acknowledgements

 \section{Acknowledgements}

-We sincerely thank the Swiss AI Initiative and the Swiss National Supercomputing Centre (CSCS) for supporting this work through grants under project IDs a-infra01 and a109.
-We extend our appreciation to Karin Getaz for administrative support.
+Xiuying Wei’s work is supported by the DVPS project, funded by the European Union’s Horizon Europe Framework.
+We also sincerely thank the Swiss AI Initiative and the Swiss National Supercomputing Centre (CSCS) for supporting the computation through grants under project IDs a-infra01 and a109.
+We also thank Karin Getaz for administrative support, and the reviewers for their valuable suggestions and comments.